 Ambler-Wright adds that HIIT benefits also include improved resting metabolic rate, substrate metabolism, body composition, insulin sensitivity, and cognitive functions.
 HIIT workouts have also been shown to decrease the risk for cardiovascular diseases, breast cancer, metabolic syndrome, osteoarthritis, and rheumatoid arthritis known to cause lower back pain—all of which were detailed in a recent scholarly review.

 Why does heart rate matter in HIIT?

-Generally speaking, your rate should stay on the steeper side throughout the whole workout, according to DeBlair Tate, a certified fitness coach.
-Ensuring you're in the right range (more on that later) will reap the most benefits from your exercise—not only in the thick of it but afterward, too.
+Generally speaking, your HIIT heart rate should stay on the steeper side throughout the whole workout, according to DeBlair Tate, a certified fitness coach.
+Ensuring you're in the right range will help you reap the most benefits from your exercise—not only in the thick of it but afterward, too.
 "The greater the intensity of the intervals, the greater the demand for the oxygen needed for you to recover.
-This forms an oxygen deficiency in our body and increases our metabolism for up to 48 hours after working out," Tate confirms.
+This forms an oxygen deficiency in our body and increases our metabolism for up to 48 hours after working out," Tate says.